 A year in Sweden in 15 photos.

-For New Year’s eve, I traveled to the northernmost town in Sweden.
-Where I got the chance to ride a dog sledge through the amazing landscapes in the Swedish Lapland.
+For New Year’s Eve, I traveled to the northernmost town in Sweden.
+Where I got the chance to ride a dog sled through the amazing landscapes in the Swedish Lapland.

 -24 degrees couldn’t prevent me from being incredibly energetic while crossing the Norwegian-Swedish border.
 That trip to the Swedish Lapland was amazing.